korovamode/notes/works/The_Coming_Unrest_by_Korovamode_2026_01_18_revised.md

 - **Digital legibility**: The extent to which work is already expressed in digital, standardized inputs and outputs—making it easy for AI to ingest, produce, and integrate into workflow.
 - **Friction collapse**: A sharp drop in the time, cost, and coordination needed to generate a usable first draft or action, shifting many tasks from “expensive to try” to “cheap to iterate.”
 - **Composability**: The ease with which AI capabilities can be chained with other tools, APIs, and workflows to automate multi-step work.
+- **Automation of automation**: The dynamic where AI reduces the cost of building and maintaining the integrations, tooling, and process “glue” that turns one-off assistance into repeatable systems—accelerating adoption and headcount compression.
+- **Jevons’ Paradox**: The pattern where efficiency gains lower effective cost and can increase total use; applied here as the claim that cheaper “cognition” may expand demand enough to offset job loss.
+- **Luddite fallacy**: The claim that technological job loss is self-correcting because new jobs will reliably appear to replace old ones; treated here as a contingent historical pattern rather than a guarantee.
 - **Shadow AI**: Informal, uneven AI use inside organizations that is undercounted in official metrics but still changes productivity and staffing needs.
 - **Expectation ratchet**: The dynamic where productivity gains become the new baseline, raising output expectations without proportional staffing increases.
 - **Non-backfilling**: A contraction mechanism where vacated roles are not replaced; work is redistributed and partially automated.